Squeaky Wheel will be closed for moving Nov. 26, 2014 - Jan. 31, 2015

 Jax Deluca is the Executive Director at Squeaky Wheel (formerly Director of Programming 2007-2012).
 Actively involved in the local community arts and culture scene, she currently serves on the Innovation, Creativity & Entrepreneurship Advisory Council at Buffalo State College, on the leadership team for Arts Partners for Learning of Western New York (APL), and on the policy & planning committee with the Greater Buffalo Cultural Alliance (GBCA).
 She has 6 years of grant writing experience, currently serves as a grant application review panelist for the New York State Council on the Arts, and has participated as a juror for numerous curatorial panels that review artist submissions.
-When she is not writing grants for Squeaky Wheel or reviewing other people's work, she likes to research residency programs and interesting artist opportunities to share with her fellow artist friends.
-Outside of that, she also likes to make her own artwork, which includes video, sound, and simple scenarios for social intervention.
+Her interests include researching artist residencies and artist opportunities to share with fellow artists, alongside making video and sound works under the collaborative project, FLATSITTER (with artist Kyle Marler).
 Contact Jax

 Originally a native of Sayre, Pennsylvania, Kline obtained his BFA from Alfred University in 2004 with concentrations in photography and digital media.
 He has shown internationally in Beijing and London as well as numerous shows in upstate New York and New York City.
 Before coming to Buffalo for graduate studies, Kline working in the medical field and started a gallery/arts organization in his hometown area called Rural Research Laboratories.
 He obtained his MFA in Visual Studies from the University at Buffalo in 2008.
 While a master candidate, he gained experience as an Instructor of Photography at CEPA Gallery and Unseen America, a community-based project in Niagara Falls.
 Kline now serves on the steering committee for two major arts education initiatives in Western New York: Arts Partners for Learning and for the newly-developing WNY STEM Hub of the Empire State STEM Learning Network.
 He is also the Professor of Photography at Niagara County Community College and Instructor of Photography at the New York State Summer School for the Arts.
 Contact Kevin